 Predictive maintenance does not require a specialist.
 With the right solution in place, managers and maintenance staff can easily employ a condition monitoring strategy that reduces downtime and minimizes unnecessary maintenance costs.
-The Industrial Internet of Things (IIoT) has made this even simpler by creating a foundation for Internet-based solutions that track large amounts of data with ease.
+The Internet of Things (IoT) has made this even simpler by creating a foundation for Internet-based solutions that track large amounts of data with ease.

 Additional info on condition monitoring: